paloul/getting-cleaning-courseproject/README.md

 For my system, I have set the subsequent working directory to *Dropbox/Coursera/GetCleanData_CourseProj*.
 You can change this on line 23, though if it doesnt exist on your disk it will be created recursively via *dir.create(recursive=true)* under the root working directory.

-Once you pass directory creation everything else is automated.
+Once you pass directory creation everything else is automated

 1. The script will download the original data zip file to the working directory
 2. Unzip the zip file to the working directory
 3. Proceed with the steps detailed above